 - 1 large purple onion cut into thin strips

 - 1/2 teaspoon of dry oregano leaves , ground

 - 1/2 teaspoon of brown sugar

 - 1/2 cup of water

 - 1 1/2 teaspoon of coarse sea salt (or more, to taste)

 - 4 tablespoons of vegetable oil (soy, corn or peanut)

 - Place the beef in a zippy bag and add onion, oregano, pepper, vinegar, sugar, 1/2 cup of water and salt.

 - Marinate for an hour at room temperature.
 Separate the meat and onions from the marinade liquid.
 Reserve the liquid and the onions separately.

 - Lightly pat dry the beef slices using a paper towel.

 - Add the onions to the pan and lower the heat to low.
-Cook and stir until the onions become transparent.
+Cook and stir until the onions become translucent.

 - Once the onions are cooked, increase the heat to medium and add the liquid from the marinade and simmer until the liquid has reduced to half.
+Try and season with salt to taste if you find it necessary.
 Remove from the heat.

 - Return the beef to the pan, mix and serve immediately.